 For insurance to pick up some or all of your gastric sleeve charges, you must get a medical professional to vouch for you that medical intervention is necessary.

-This means you would need to visit your general practitioner, a specialist, or bariatric surgeon to get medically diagnosed.
-Then the doctor would send the insurance company a letter of medical necessity.
+You would need to visit your general practitioner, a specialist, or a bariatric surgeon to get medically diagnosed.
+Then, the doctor would send the insurance company a letter of medical necessity.

 Let’s examine those steps in greater detail.